vivvyinks/Tales-Of-Aurania/content/index.md

+# The Tales of Aurania

-Belonging to the Goddess of Games and Stories, and documenting the myths and legends and notable stories of the realm of Aurania.
+The book of myths belonging to the Goddess of Games and Stories, and documenting the myths and legends and notable stories of the realm of Aurania.

 ## [[Glossary Index|Glossary]]